 by Fr.
 Tommy Lane

 Decisions, decisions, decisions.
 The Hebrews in the first reading (Josh 24:1-2, 15-18) decided to worship God because they saw that when you put God first you have freedom, but when you turn away from God you are not free.
-They saw that obeying God and putting God first brings a blessing but forgetting about God and turning one’s back on God leaves one in the desert.
+They saw that obeying God and putting God first brings a blessing, but forgetting about God and turning one’s back on God leaves one in the desert.
 In the Gospel (John 6:60-69), Peter understood and responded to Jesus, “Master, to whom shall we go?
 You have the words of eternal life.”
 (John 6:68) Indeed, to whom else shall we go?
 Going to anyone or anything else would be a mistake as we would have to double back in our tracks once again.
-Only in Jesus have we the freedom we seek.
-The second reading gives us a beautiful picture of the consequences of the new life in Christ for the families.
+Only in Jesus have we the freedom we seek and the second reading gives us a beautiful picture of the consequences of the new life in Christ for the families.
 “Master, to whom shall we go?
 You have the words of eternal life.”

 Copyright © Fr.
 Tommy Lane 2012